bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ### Clear button

 Optionally show a clear icon via the `show-clear` prop.
-The value will be set to `0` when the clear icon is clicked.
+The value will be set to `null` when the clear icon is clicked.

 ```html